Generalised representations as q-connections in integral $p$-adic Hodge theory: Generalised representations as q-connections

 Finally, the quasi-isomorphism between the q-Higgs and q-de Rham complexes follows from the same statement in Theorem \ref{theorem_Simpsons}, again using the q-Higgs field on any object of $\text{\rm qHIG}( A^{\bx(1)},\phi)$ is necessarily $[p]_q$-adically quasi-nilpotent. \end{proof}

 We finish the subsection by returning to our main case of interest, namely $A=A_\inf$, $A^\bx=A_\inf^\bx(R)$, $q=[\ep]$ from \S\ref{ss_framed}; note that in this case $[p]_q=\tilde\xi$.
-The Frobenius structure in this set-up was explained at the start of \S\ref{ss_Frobenius}, where the Frobenius automorphism of $A_\inf$ was denoted by $\sigma$ instead of $\phi$.
+The Frobenius structure in this set-up was explained at the start of \S\ref{ss_Frobenius}.
 Corollary \ref{corollary_q_Simp} takes the form of an equivalence of categories compatible with the q-Higgs and q-de Rham complexes.
 This may be rephrased in terms of representations as follows:

 \begin{corollary} The base change functor is an equivalence of categories compatible with group cohomology. \end{corollary} \begin{proof} Although the domain category has not been defined, it should be clear: it consists of finite projective $ A^{\bx}_\inf(R)^{(1)}$-modules $H$ equipped both with a $(p,\xi)$-adically continuous $\Gamma$-action which is the identity modulo $\mu$ and with an isomorphism $\phi_H:(\phi^*H)[\tfrac1{\tilde\xi}]\isoto H[\tfrac1{\tilde\xi}]$.
 Arguing just as in Propositions \ref{proposition_reps_vs_q_connections} and \ref{proposition_reps_vs_q_connections_with_phi}, one checks the following: given a generalised representation $H\in\Rep^{\mu}_{\Gamma}(A_\inf^\bx(R)^{(1)})$, the map is a flat q-Higgs field, and this defines an equivalence of categories $\textrm{qHIG}(A_\inf^\bx(R))^{(1)}\quis \Rep_{\Gamma}^\mu(A_\inf^\bx(R)^{(1)})$ (and similarly with Frobenius structures).